rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 1. Historical data management with support for exchange APIs and CSV data sources
 2. Trade simulation with realistic fees and slippage modeling
 3. Performance metrics calculation (returns, drawdown, Sharpe ratio, etc.)
-4. Strategy parameter optimization using grid search and walk-forward analysis
+4. Strategy parameter optimization using grid search, walk-forward analysis, and genetic algorithms
 5. Support for multiple trading strategies

 The Coinbase connector is partially implemented, focusing on data retrieval capabilities, but lacks